Sparkasse Arena

-PalaOnda or Eiswelle, called Sparkasse Arena since 2022 for sponsorship reasons, is an indoor sports arena in Bolzano, Italy.
+The Sparkasse Arena, formerly called PalaOnda or Eiswelle, is an indoor sports arena in Bolzano, Italy.
 It was built to host the 1994 Men's World Ice Hockey Championships along with Forum di Assago and has a capacity of 7,200.
 It is the home arena of several ice hockey teams, including HC Bolzano of the ICE Hockey League and the EVB Eagles Südtirol of the European Women's Hockey League (EWHL).

 The arena also hosted the 1998 European Handball Championships and the 2010–11 CEV Champions League final four.